 - Take some time before traveling to consider your personal security and check for useful tips for traveling safely abroad.

 CRIME: Crime in Saudi Arabia has increased over recent years, but remains at levels far below most major metropolitan areas in the United States.
 Visitors should take precautions to reduce their risk of becoming victims of crime.
 Individuals should be aware of their surroundings, keep valuables out of sight and secure, and travel with a companion, if possible.
-Private Saudi citizens who perceive that a foreigner is not observing conservative standards of conduct have been known to harass, pursue, or assault that person.
+Private Saudi citizens who perceive that a foreigner is not observing conservative standards of conduct or dress have been known to harass, pursue, or assault that person.
 The U.S. Embassy in Riyadh cautions U.S. citizens that Saudi Arabian police have detained potential witnesses to crimes without charges or access to legal counsel, and with limited or delayed consular access, during the investigative stage of criminal cases, which can take months.
 On occasion, Saudi authorities have temporarily confiscated the personal effects of detained potential witnesses.
 Even when released from detention, witnesses to criminal incidents may be prohibited from leaving the country until investigation of the incident is complete.